ForthHub/fep-recognizer/terms-and-datatypes.md

 A tuple that contains a nested tuple:
 `(  symbol_k ... ( symbol_j ... symbol_i ) ... symbol_1 )`
-is equal to the tuple with removed nested parentneses:
+is equal to the tuple with removed nested parentheses:
 `(  symbol_k ... symbol_j ... symbol_i ... symbol_1 )`

 In a stack diagram a tuple can be shown in an abbreviation form as `i*x`,